 This second picture shows a shoe with a soft heel counter.
 Do you notice how the shoe bends as I am pressing on the heel counter?

-It is extremely important to provide your kids with the correct pair of shoes if you want to keep their feet and legs healthy, especially if they are involved in a sports or high impact activites.
+It is extremely important to provide your kids with the correct pair of shoes if you want to keep their feet and legs healthy, especially if they are involved in a sports or high impact activities.

 There are only a few shoe styles that come with a firm heel counter and a substantial sole, but the good news is that I know exactly which ones they are and I will help you find them.